hadikachmar3/XToast/README.md

 ```java
 withAnimation(int)
 ```
-There are several built-in animations in XToast.Anim.
+There are several built-in animations in `XToast.Anim`.

 ##### 5) Gravity and offset
 ```java